The federal energy tax credits have expired

 Timeline: 1-3 days with existing ducts, 1-2 weeks for new duct installation

-Aesthetics: All equipment hidden except outdoor unit and vent registers in ceiling/floor—seamless, traditional appearance preferred by many.
+Aesthetics: All equipment hidden except outdoor unit and vent registers in ceiling/floor—clean, traditional appearance preferred by many.

 Which System Should You Choose?